- Dog Care/

 Rewarding your pet every time they eliminate on cue

-Keep in mind that your senior dog may already have built-in toilet habits – or a total lack thereof.
+Keep in mind that your senior dog may already have built-in potty habits – or a total lack thereof.
 A dog’s trainability depends on its previous environment, so be patient and consistent.
 The good news is that older dogs generally have more bladder control than puppies.
-This may make it easier for your pet to form good toilet habits.
+This may make it easier for your pet to form good potty habits.

 How to teach an old dog new tricks